Noroff-FEU-Assignments/cross-course-project-joakimlees/README.md

 ## Contributing

-For any contributions, make sure to open a pull request so code can be reviewed.
+For any contributions, make sure to open a pull request so that code can be reviewed.

 ## Contact